Liquidity Provider Integration Guide

 A bridge connects your trading platform (MT4/MT5 or custom) to one or more LPs.
 It often provides aggregation, markups, routing rules, and operational tooling.
 Centroid is a common choice for brokers that want fast go-live with professional routing.

-- You want to connect multiple LPs quickly and test execution/routing without a large engineering team.
+- You want to connect multiple LPs quickly

-- You want deep control over routing and fills for specific instruments.
+- You want deep control over routing and fills

 Most brokers are not choosing "bridge vs FIX" in isolation.
 They're choosing a full stack: platform + bridge + LP(s) + risk + CRM/back office.

-Common institutional pattern for MT5
+Common Institutional Pattern for MT5

-- MT5 serves client terminals and manages accounts/positions.
+- MT5 serves client terminals and manages accounts/positions

-- A bridge/aggregator connects MT5 to LPs via FIX.
+- A bridge/aggregator connects MT5 to LPs via FIX

-- The bridge manages symbol mapping, markups, and routing.
+- The bridge manages symbol mapping, markups, and routing

-- Monitoring tracks spreads, rejects, slippage, and execution latency.
+- Monitoring tracks spreads, rejects, slippage, and execution latency

-4) Aggregation, markups, and price construction
+4) Aggregation, Markups, and Price Construction

 "Best price" is not only a math problem.
 It's a policy problem.
 Your price construction determines your spread revenue, execution quality, and dispute rate.

-- Top-of-book: best bid/ask across LPs
+Best bid/ask across LPs

 Markups